 I was incredibly fortunate to be offered representation by Sophie Lambert at C+W and together we worked on the manuscript for a few months before she submitted it to publishers.
 Ten days later I accepted a pre-empt offer from Orion for a two-book deal.

 I live near Guildford with my family and a Burmese cat called Saffi who thinks she’s a dog.

-My debut novel All In Her Head will be published in hardback in April 2020 and will be launched in paperback on September 17th.
+My debut novel All In Her Head was published in hardback in April 2020 and will be launched in paperback on September 17th.